tradenly/Eth-Arbitrage-Bot/README.md

 - If testing out the *manipulate.js* script, you'll also want to update the **UNLOCKED_ACCOUNT** variable and adjust **AMOUNT** as needed.

-for additional help join our telegram group @tradenly
+for additional help join our telegram group: https://t.me/tradenly Twitter (X) account: @tradenly